Shopify/eng-intern-assessment-react/README.md

   - The call to `performance.now()` is abstracted into a `getCheckpoint` function, so if the component is being used in an environment where `performance` is not available, it can be easily swapped out for `Date.now()`.
 - Tailwind CSS
   - Tailwind CSS was used to style the application, as it is a simple and easy-to-use CSS framework.
-  - It also skips any bundle size pitfalls of CSS-in-JS solutions, and makes prefers-color-scheme handling trivial.
+  - It also skips any bundle size pitfalls of CSS-in-JS solutions, and makes `prefers-color-scheme` handling trivial.

+## Important Notes

+- `src/StopWatch.tsx` was moved to `src/components/stopwatch/StopWatch.tsx`
+- `src/StopWatchButton.tsx` was moved to `src/components/stopwatch/StopWatchButton.tsx`
+- Tests are colocated with their respective components

 ### Easter Egg